 According to Florida Highway Patrol Officer Geoffrey Pubillones, Gauthier was traveling south on SE 8th Street Road when he drove off the roadway and onto the lawn of 6510 SE 8th Street Road, that is when he struck a brick mailbox with the right front of the vehicle.

 When the trooper arrived he observed a white Nissan Altima with damage to the front end and the broken mailbox.

 Upon making contact with the driver identified as Miguel A. Gauthier, 47, the trooper noticed the driver had bloodshot watery eyes and his pupils had a slow reaction to light.
 Gauthier’s speech was also thick-tongued, according to the trooper.

-The trooper reported a strong odor of alcohol coming from Gauthier’s breath and he had to lean against his vehicle to keep from falling over while talking to the trooper.
+The trooper reported a strong odor of alcohol coming from Gauthier’s breath and that, he had to lean against his vehicle to keep from falling over while talking to the trooper.

 A witness confirmed to the trooper that Gauthier was in fact behind the wheel of the car when the crash occurred.

 According to reports, after the trooper conducted the traffic crash investigation, the trooper then informed Gauthier he would proceed with the criminal portion of the investigation for suspicion of DUI and asked him to perform a field sobriety test, which he agreed to.
-The trooper read Gauthier his Miranda Rights which was witness by Deputies Elizabeth Hart and Sidney Porter.
+The trooper read Gauthier his Miranda Rights which was witnessed by deputies Elizabeth Hart and Sidney Porter.
 Gauthier told the trooper he understood his rights.

-When he was asked where he was driving from he replied, “Just was hanging out with friends”.
+When Gauthier was asked where he was driving from, he replied, “Just was hanging out with friends”.

 The trooper reported that Gauthier was impaired to the extent that his normal facilities were impaired to the point where he was unable to operate a motor vehicle.